 Coal when heated to 1050oC, coke oven gas is liberated; it contains valuable chemical compounds.
 Hot coke oven gas from the battery is cooled to separate coal tar along with by-products like phenol, light oil, wash-oil, anthracene, pitch and naphthalene.
 The tar and ammonical liquor condense from the gas stream.
-Purification of tar takes place in coal tar treatment plant and it contains a coal tar distillation section to separate the other chemical components.
-Initially tar with water content not more than 4% is supplied by a pump to decanter of the tar distillation section, then it is delivered by the plunger pump to the 1st stage of the pipe still furnace, where it is heated up to a temperature of 115oC-130oC.
+Purification of tar takes place in the coal tar treatment plant and it contains a coal tar distillation section to separate the other chemical components.
+Initially, tar with water content, not more than 4% is supplied by a pump to the decanter of the tar distillation section, then it is delivered by the plunger pump to the 1st stage of the pipe still furnace, where it is heated up to a temperature of 115oC-130oC.

 Ammonia water discharged from the bottom of the separating tank to a collecting tank.
 The light oil from the upper part of the separator is delivered to a collecting tank then it is mixed with light oil obtained from the separator of the fractionating column, after which this oil is pumped up to the fractionating column for reflux with the help of a pump.

 Ammonia water from collecting tank is delivered to the pump house of tar.
 Light oils are sent to a collecting tank and then it is further sent to the section of gas condensation pump houses.

 Dewatered coal tar from the 1st stage evaporator flows down to dewatered tar collecting tank.
 Excessive quantity of the dewatered tar from collecting tank overflows through a pipeline to the decanter.
 It is pumped by the plunger pumps to the 2nd stage evaporator of the pipe still furnace.
 The tar is heated up to 380-400oC and sent to 2nd stage evaporator for separation of vapors and pitch.